maihan040/Python_BST_Lib/README.md

 Motivation for this project was twofold:

-  -Become knowledgeable about git/gibhub
+  -> Become knowledgeable about git/gibhub

-  -Provide a resource of Python tied together with popular Computer Science concepts
+  -> Provide a resource of Python tied together with popular Computer Science concepts

 # Tech/framework used: